vuestorefront/shopware-pwa/docs/landing/concepts/plugins.md

 When you're developing a payment or shipping plugin and you need custom validation - we got you!

+Since the very cool validation library called [vuelidate](https://vuelidate.js.org/) is used, our life is simpler.
+Several built-in validaton rules are at hand, and writing a custom rule should not be a big deal as well (see how to do it [here](https://vuelidate-next.netlify.app/custom_validators.html)).

 So let's say we want to enable the "Cash on delivery" method only when the customer is over 18 years old.

 ![plugins-validation-1](./../assets/plugins-validation-1.png)